ibm-cloud-docs/data-virtualization/connecting/driver_pkg.md

 #### What's next?
 {: #drvr_wn}

-To be able to connect your local applications or client tools to your Data Virtualization database, [configure your local environment](#cfg_loc_env).
+To be able to connect your local applications or client tools to your Data Virtualization instance, [configure your local environment](#cfg_loc_env).

 ### Installing the driver package on Mac OS X
 {: #drvr_install_mac}